 Jaylen Brown‘s insertion as a Boston Celtic starter came, in some ways, at an inauspicious time.

-In the wee hours of January 25, not long after midnight, the Celtics boarded a plane near Washington, D.C. for a late flight home.
+In the wee hours of January 25, not long after midnight, the Celtics boarded a plane near Washington, D.C.
+The late flight home was quiet.

 Bradley Beal and John Wall combined for 58 points against the Celtics, who were still without the services of Avery Bradley.